forestdb/forestdb.org/models/2025-problang-adjectives-qud.md

 ~~~~

 ### Here's what we did instead:
-- We changed possible utterances from integers corresponding to kettle prices to either adjectives or silence (inspired by the Vagueness model in ch.
+- We changed possible utterances from integers corresponding to kettle prices to either adjectives or silence (inspired by the vagueness model in ch.
 5).

 - We incorporated the null utterance because, crucially, the rational speaker in our model prefers silence over uninformative speech
-- We also took the meaning function from chapter 5, which uses the free-threshold value "theta" to moderate interpretation of ambiguous adjectives.
+- We also took the meaning function from the vagueness model, which uses the free-threshold value "theta" to moderate interpretation of ambiguous adjectives.

 ~~~~
-// in the default Hyperbole model, the utterances = prices
+// in the default hyperbole model, the utterances = prices
 // in this model, utterances = adjectives or silence

 var utterances = ["expensive", "notExpensive", "null"]